sovrin-foundation/old-sovrin/docs/Sovrin_Running_Locally.md

 Then run the following commands:
 ```
-new keyring Steward
 new key with seed 000000000000000000000000Steward1
 connect test
 send NYM dest=FuN98eH2eZybECWkofW6A9BKJxxnTatBCopfUiNxo6ZB role=SPONSOR
 send ATTRIB dest=FuN98eH2eZybECWkofW6A9BKJxxnTatBCopfUiNxo6ZB raw={"endpoint": "127.0.0.1:5555"}
 ```

-This firsts creates a new keyring here (don't think it matters yet as at the current time keyrings/sessions are not supported by the Sovrin CLI).
-The we add the Stewards key into the Keyring (this enables us to assume the Steward role) - Note this key is hardcoded into the test scripts at the moment so is pre-generated
+We first add the Stewards key into the Keyring (this enables us to assume the Steward role) - Note this key is hardcoded into the test scripts at the moment so is pre-generated
-We then connect to the test Sovrin cluster (which is the one we are running locally) Then we refisters Fabers identifier and set its role as a Sponsor (a verifying identity) Finally we then register an attribute containing the endpoint for the Faber identifier.
+We then connect to the test Sovrin cluster (which is the one we are running locally) Then we registers Fabers identifier and set its role as a Sponsor (A Sponsor is a privilege which if possessed by an identifier allows that identifier to on-board other identifiers)
+Finally we then register an attribute containing the endpoint for the Faber identifier.

 At this point we can start the Faber agent.